mars0i/popco2/doc/qsub/tips.md

 3. Extract a dataframe from the last tick of the array.

-With 100 runs, however, I can only do the first task with the `vf=1.5G` setting.
+With 100 runs, however, I only the first task works with the `vf=1.5G` setting.
 Upping `vf` to 16GB allowed the second two to succeed.
 Not sure if I need all that, but it worked.